NeoSecundus/PyODB/README.md

 ### More in-depth examples

-Below are linkts to two documents containing more comprehensive examples of different functions.
+Below are links to two documents containing more comprehensive examples of different functions.
 They also contain best practices regarding performance and some possible error cases.

 For PyODB examples please refer to [PyODB examples](./docs/PyODBExamples.md)